MichaelLedger/ScriptFontViewer/README.md

 ![Sample](/sample.png)

-**Note of the author**
+## Note of the author
-> All script fonts is ONLY for PERSONAL USE.
-NO COMMERCIAL USE ALLOWED!
+<code style="color : red">All script fonts is ONLY for PERSONAL USE.
+NO COMMERCIAL USE ALLOWED!</code>
-> You are requires a license for PROMOTIONAL or COMMERCIAL use.
+<code style="color : red">You are requires a license for PROMOTIONAL or COMMERCIAL use.</code>

 ## Free Script Fonts Download Center
 [DaFont - Download fonts](https://www.dafont.com)